grackle-project/grackle/doc/source/Parameters.rst

    <http://adsabs.harvard.edu/abs/2012ApJ...746..125H>`_.
 The maximum
    redshift is 15.13.
 Above that, collisional ionization equilibrium is assumed.

+To use the self-shielding approximation (see ``self_shielding_method''), one must properly account for the change in metal line cooling rates in self-shielded regions.
+Using the optically thin tables described above can result in an order of magnitude overestimation in the net cooling rate at certain densities.
+We have re-computed these tables by constructing Jeans-length depth models in Cloudy at each density - temperature pair, tabulating the cooling and heating rates from the core of each of these clouds.
+In addition, these tables contain the spectrum averaged absorption cross sections needed for the Rahmati et. al. 2013 self-shielding approximations.
+Currently only the HM2012 table has been recomputed.

+ - **CloudyData_UVB=HM2012_shielded.h5** - updated heating and cooling
+   rates with the HM2012 UV background, accounting for self-shielding.

 The final file includes only metal cooling rates under collisional ionization equilibrium, i.e., no incident radiation field.
 This table